How to Measure for an English Saddle

 Extra-Large Adult 18+” saddle

-Remember, this is only a guideline and you should determine the right saddle size based on your measurements and personal preference.
+Remember, this is only a guideline, and you should determine saddle size based on your measurements and personal preference.
 You’ll want to see what feels the best for you, allowing you the ability to move as you need.

-The chart can be useful, though, to validate your measurements.
-If you find there is a large difference between your saddle size and this chart, you may want to measure again.
+The chart can be helpful, though, to validate your measurements.
+You may want to measure again if you find a significant difference between your saddle size and this chart.

 Gullet Size Chart

-This chart provides gullet-size measurements.
-However, there may be some variance among saddle makers.
+The chart below provides gullet-size measurements.
+However, there may be some variance among saddle makers, so be sure to check their sizing charts before buying.

 Gullet Size Inches